vonBohlen/Game-2D/README.md

 # Game2D

-Game2D is an open source 2D game engine for Java.
+Game2D is an open source 2D game engine for Java.<br>
-<p>Our focus currently lies on getting this project to a usable state. </p>
+Our focus currently lies on getting this project to a usable state.<br>
 We would be happy about contributions to this project.

 ## Getting started